 People We Serve

-• The ULS staff is not authorized or able to represent everyone.
-Requests for assistance are assessed on a case-by-case basis.
-If ULS is not able to take your case, we will try to provide you with information and/or refer you to another organization.
+NOTE: Unfortunately, we cannot represent everyone in need.
+Requests for assistance are assessed on a case-by-case basis depending on available resources.
+We give priority to individuals who will be homeless at the time of release.
+If we are not able to take your case, we will try to provide you with information and/or refer you to another organization.

 How To Request Services

 To request DC Jail and Prison Advocacy assistance for yourself or someone you know, call (202) 547-4747 x135 or 1-877-221-4638 to speak with the Intake Specialist, or e-mail firstname.lastname@example.org.
 The office is located at 220 I Street, N.E., Suite 130, Washington, D.C.
 20002.
 Appointments are strongly recommended.
 Incarcerated individuals may request our services through their counselor or case manager or may write directly to us at the above address.